 You will be using a two pole 40 or 50 amp breaker.
 Just to be clear.
 I don’t mean two separate breakers next to each other but one complete breaker where the trip lever on it is one.
 So less it looks like two breakers glued to each other.
 So each side of the breaker is actually getting power from the two very separate buss bars.
 Each one of those is 110 volts.
 Resulting in simple math 110 + 110 = 220 volts.

 The Neutral Wire.

 Sure you can run a 220 line without the neutral, but not for this type of setup.
 Many new appliances require the neutral wire.
-Most belief the neutral is the ground.
+Most believe the neutral is the ground.
 However not true at all.
-The neutral would be used as a return path for the 110 volts needed by things like the clock in your stove, timers and, of course, the computers / controllers in most newer appliances sold today.
-So in short your new stove uses 110 and 220 volts.
+The neutral would be used as a return path for the 110 volts needed by things like the clock in your stove, timers and, of course, the computers/controllers in most newer appliances sold today.
+So, in short, your new stove uses 110 and 220 volts.
 110 for the smaller stuff and 220 for the cooking elements.
 Or dryer whatever it is that you may be hooking up.

 See the video on how to wire 220 using 4 wire VIDEO

 Please refer to my other pages on how to wire a dryer for a way better detail on how this is all done… Dryer Plug